 The Scottish Microbiology Reference and Specialist Laboratories provide support to guide public health responses to communicable (infectious) disease.

 Each of the laboratories maintains an archive of samples and contributes to research, quality assurance, audit and teaching.
-The laboratories also offer an analytical and advisory service to NHS boards and Health Protection Scotland (HPS).
+The laboratories also offer an analytical and advisory service to NHS boards and Public Health Scotland (PHS).
 The latter collects epidemiological data for public health purposes.

 When are the laboratories needed?